19317362/cwac-masterdetail/README.markdown

 contents line up (e.g., the first row in the `ListAdapter` maps to the first page of the `PagerAdapter`).

-### Custom "Dividing Line" for Strategy

-The default behavior is to use the dual-pane display strategy when the device width is `720dp` or higher.
-You can change this "dividing line" between single-pane and dual-pane strategies by overriding `getMinimumDipWidthForDualPane()` on your `MasterDetailHelper`, returning the new width in `dp`.

 Advanced Configuration
 ----------------------
 In addition to the configuration hooks specified above, you can do more